bendtherules/bendtherules.github.com/posts/function-name-binding.md

 Whenever you are writing a recursive function, there is a small question you have to answer mentally - how can this function call itself?
 To start off, there is `arguments.callee` - which seems like a easy option, but its considered a legacy artifact which is [not allowed in strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments/callee) and also doesn't work with arrow functions.
-So, when you declare a function - now you have to know exactly what variables javascript creates internally
+So, when you declare a function - now you have to know exactly what variable javascript creates internally for the function - so that you can call

 And thus began my years of ignorance and denial about function names.
 I knew how to call a function I created, but none of that recursive mumbo-jumbo.
 Years passed by.
 Only recently I thought I would revisit Javascript concepts and try to understand them from the Ecmascript specification.
 So, this is that article where I document everything I wish I knew about function names.